 Talent attaching the alligator clip to the neck of the needle holder.

-Talent dipping the tungsten wire into the KOH solution.
+Talent dipping the tungsten wire into the KOH solution and then

-Tungsten wire being pulled out and angled for electrolytic sharpening.
+being pulled out at an angle for electrolytic sharpening.

 Check the tip of the needle under the dissecting microscope to ensure that it is sharp enough [1].
 Videographer: For the SCOPE shots, authors will provide microscope footage, but please also film talent at the microscope performing the dissection.